 The COVID-19 pandemic has altered the celebration of many holidays.
-With cases and hospitalizations starting to rise again, many families are being mindful about keeping their families safe during Arizona Halloween.
-While the Centers for Disease Control and Prevention (CDC) recommends against traditional Arizona Halloween activities like trick-or-treating, the Arizona Department of Health Services (ADHS) hasn’t been as stringent with its guidelines.
+With cases and hospitalizations rising since July due to the delta variant, many families are being mindful about keeping their families safe during Arizona Halloween festivities.
+Unlike last year, the Centers for Disease Control and Prevention (CDC) has given kids the green light to go trick-or-treating.
+However, the agency still recommends that everyone avoid large indoor gatherings, if possible.

 Have a Pumpkin Carving Party